GoogleChromeLabs/puppy-content/content/en-US/api/USBEndpoint/USBEndpoint.md

 ## Examples

 While sometimes the developer knows ahead of time the exact layout of a device's endpoints there are cases where this must be discovered at runtime.
-For example, a USB serial device must provide bulk input and output endpoints but their endpoint numbers are not defined.
-This code will identify the correct endpoints.
+For example, a USB serial device must provide bulk input and output endpoints but their endpoint numbers will depend on what other interfaces the device provides.

+This code identifies the correct endpoints by searching for the interface implementing the USB CDC interface class and then identifying the candidate endpoints based on their type and direction.

 ```js
 let inEndpoint = undefined;